vikiyev/DogeMVC/readme.md

 ## Authentication

 For Authentication, we create a new controller for Users.php with methods for register and login.
-This will load the corresponding view.
+The method checks for the request type and performs validations and checks accordingly.

 ```php
 class Users extends Controller {